Fragrance Is An Art - Understanding the Role of a Perfumer

 Working with Different Notes

-To become a good perfumer, you must understand how to balance the different notes to create a well-rounded and harmonious fragrance.
-Plus, it’s crucial to gain a strong knowledge of how different notes interact with each other, and how they change over time.
+An accomplished perfumer understands how to balance the different notes to create a well-rounded and harmonious fragrance.
+Plus, it’s crucial to gain a strong knowledge of how different ingredients interact with each other, and how they change over time.
 This knowledge comes from hands-on experience and practice.

 DESIGNER AND NICHE FRAGRANCES